 3. Mutual Reinforcement: Over time, the use of alcohol and drugs can amplify rather than alleviate the symptoms of mental health disorders.
 This cycle may lead to increased alcohol and/or substance use, which further exacerbates the mental health symptoms.

 The presence of co-occurring conditions makes an accurate diagnosis critical.
-Without proper diagnosis, an underlying mental health disorder can undermine progress made during treatment for problematic alcohol and drug use.
+Without proper diagnosis, an underlying mental health condition can undermine progress made during treatment for substance use disorders and problematic alcohol and drug use.

 The Ridge: Recovery for Life